EasyNavigation/roscon2025_workshop/exercises/easynav/3.patrolling/README.md

 ```bash
 ros2 launch easynav_patrolling_behavior_py patrolling.launch.py
 ```

+### Troubleshooting
+- If you encounter issues with the **patrolling** module in Python, you may need to install an older version of NumPy:`pip install "numpy<2"`
+- Occasionally, when starting navigation, the system may get stuck because the goal is not received, yet it remains in a state that prevents sending a new one.
+If this happens, terminate both the system and patrolling processes, then run them again.

 ## Solutions
 In the solution folder of this exercise folder you have some proposed approaches for both versions.